balena-io/docs/pages/installing/gettingStarted.md

 ## Running Code On Your Device

 A good first project is our [text to speech app][example_app].
-This simple node project converts text to speech and plays it out of the raspberry pi's audio jack.
+This simple node project converts text to speech and plays it out of the device's audio jack.
 You will need headphones or a speaker to hear the audio.

 To clone the project, run the following in a terminal: